Palash90/iron_learn/README.md

 Version 0.2.0 released with limited Matrix Manipulation abilities.
 Under active development for further implementation support.

 ## Overview
 This library is designed to facilitate machine learning tasks with a focus on linear algebra operations.
-Currently, the library supports matrix addition, subtraction and multiplication, providing a robust foundation for building more complex machine learning algorithms.
+Currently, the library supports matrix addition, subtraction, multiplication, transpose and scaling by a scalar providing a robust foundation for building more complex machine learning algorithms.

 ## Modules

 ### `tensor`
 At the core of the library, the `tensor` module supports multi-dimensional `Tensor` data structure.
 It includes methods for tensor instantiation and defines the `+` operator for tensor addition, the `-` operator for subtraction and the `*` operator for tensor multiplication.
 These operators however, take ownership of the variables(both `rhs` and `lhs`).
 So, the variables cannot be used later.
 To facilitate performing these operations without the ownership issue, it also provides `add`, `sub` and `mul` methods to perform addition, subtraction and division by borrowing the variables for operation.

  Additionally, it features a method `t` for transpose and a `multiply` method for the Hadamard product, an element-wise multiplication operation.
+It also pose `scale` method for scaling by a scalar value.

 These operations on `Tensor` can fail due to multiple reasons and hence, it returns a result object.
 The library assumes a better error handling by the user rather than causing `panic`.